Ginjirō Fujiwara

-Ginjirō Fujiwara (藤原 銀次郎, Fujiwara Ginjirō), was an industrialist and politician in the Empire of Japan, serving as a member of the Upper House of the Diet of Japan, advisor to Prime Minister Hideki Tōjō, and twice as a cabinet minister.
-Prior to his political career, he was a central figure in the pre-war Mitsui zaibatsu and president of Oji Paper.
+Ginjirō Fujiwara (藤原 銀次郎, Fujiwara Ginjirō), was an industrialist and politician in the Empire of Japan, serving as a member of the Upper House of the Diet of Japan, advisor to Prime Minister Hideki Tojo, and twice as a cabinet minister.
+Prior to his political career, he was a central figure in the pre-war Mitsui zaibatsu and president of Oji Paper Company.

-Biography
+Early life

 Fujiwara was born in Kamiminochi District, Nagano, currently part of Nagano city, where his father, a farmer, was also a trader in indigo and thus the wealthiest man in the village.
 Fujiwara originally intended to become a medical doctor, and travelled to Tokyo at the age of 16.
 However, on graduation from a school affiliated with Keio University, he found employment at the Matsui Shimpo newspaper instead, rising to the position of editor-in-chief.
 When the newspaper was in severe financial difficulties, he also assumed the post of president, but was unable to prevent it from falling into bankruptcy.

 In 1895, through the introduction of one of his former classmates, Fujiwara was hired by the Mitsui Bank.
 One of his close colleagues was Shigeaki Ikeda.
 He rose rapidly through the ranks, working at the branch office at Otsu, Shiga, and was assistant manager of a branch in Fukagawa, Tokyo.
 He was then appointed manager of the Tomioka silk mill, which was under Mitsui ownership.
 Under his management, he resolved labor dispute issues by a combination of wage increases and improved working conditions through negotiations.

 Due to his success at the Tomioka Silk Mill, he was called in to assume management of Oji Paper, when its workers went on strike in 1898; however, this time he was not as successful and had to call in workers from Fuji Paper (also owned by Mitsui) to break the strike.
 In 1899, he was transferred to Mitsui & Co., where he was made vice-manager of the company branch in Shanghai.
 He remained in Shanghai over ten years, becoming branch manager, and also director of procurement for wood.
 He returned to Oji Paper as vice-president in 1911, at a time when Oji Paper was in severe financial difficulties.
 Fujiwara turned the company around by replacing managers suspected of embezzlement, purchasing the latest production equipment from Europe, and suing major debtors who were delinquent on payments.